The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/PasswordCracking/Level2/diver.md

 ---
-description: Password Cracking | Hard - Diver
+description: Password Cracking | Level 2 - Diver
-tags: [hard]
+tags: [level2]
 sidebar_position: 1
 ---

 import PasswordForm from '@site/src/components/PasswordForm2';

 # Diver
-Password Cracking | Hard - Diver
+Password Cracking | Level 2 - Diver
 ## Challenge
 A password hash was retrieved that needs to be cracked.
 We have received intel that the password is vehicles but have some sort of rule affecting them.